AnaZapataG/avalanche-guard/about.md

 # About

-AvalancheGuard was developed as a Capstone project for the Master of Information and Data Science at the School of Information at the University of California, Berkeley.
+AvalancheGuard was developed as a Capstone project for the Master of Information and Data Science at the School of Information, University of California, Berkeley.
+We worked under the guidance of our advisors, Joyce Shen and Zona Kostic.

 ## Our Team